 - Diced sweet potato, apple, red onion for egg scrambles

-- Shepherd’s pie (see my Instagram Whole30 highlight for a compliant version @ashleyhcribbliving)
+- Shepherd’s pie (see my Instagram Whole30 highlight for a compatible version @ashleyhcribbliving)

 Once you have your dishes cooking, spend the rest of your time wisely.
 Wash, chop and prepare any raw vegetables, salad mixes and other produce you need for the week.
 Make spice blends, salad dressings, mayo or other sauces.
 As each dish finishes cooking, portion them out into containers as needed so that you can easily take them to work or on the go.